vinkla/extended-acf/README.md

 ## Custom Configuration

-If your application use third-party plugins which extend the default ACF fields, you may extend the default field classes.
+If your application use third-party plugins which extend the default fields, you can extend the field classes in this package.
 Lets say you've want to add a configuration key to the select field.
 Create a new class which extends the base `WordPlate\Acf\Fields\Select` class:

 ```php
 namespace App\Fields;